CCICB/TCGAexpression/README.md

 tcga_expression_load(cohorts="GBM", c('TP53', 'PTEN'))
 ```

-### Database Approach
+### Memory Efficient Database Approach

-For all devices but particularly low-memory devices, it will be faster
+For all devices, but particularly low-memory devices, it will be faster
 to download this database as an sqlite db (consider Parquet files with
 arrow interface as this will be easier to store and download from
 github) - Bioconductor experimenthub might allow storage of these as